paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-043-national-oceanic-and-atmospheric-administration-commissioned-officer-corps.md

 <a id="section-3023"></a>
 ## § 3023.
 Separation of ensigns found not fully qualified

-If an officer in the permanent grade of ensign is at any time found not fully qualified, the officer’s commission shall be revoked and the officer shall be separated from the commissioned service.
+If an officer in the grade of ensign is at any time found not fully qualified, the officer shall be separated from the commissioned service.

 ### Statutory Notes